 TASKS:

 Review several enforcement actions issued to the licensee of your assigned or reference site.
-Identify these actions by performing a search using the at this URL:
+Identify these actions by performing a search using the Operating Experience SharePoint Hub located at this URL: https://usnrc.sharepoint.com/teams/NRR-Operating-Experience-Branch/OpE%20Hub/index.aspx (internal)

-eview several enforcement actions for other reactor licensees by searching on the internal Office of Enforcement Web site.
-Enforcement Actions , and then the Enforcement Actions link.
+Review several enforcement actions for other reactor licensees by searching on the internal Office of Enforcement Web site.
+To accomplish this task, open the “Enforcement Actions” tab, and then the “Enforcement Actions” link.
+Scan violations under the Escalated Enforcement Actions Issued to Reactor Licensees Since March 1996 link (internal).
 Discuss experiences with compliance issues associated with the various parts of Title 10 and the appendices to 10 CFR Part 50 with a senior project engineer, resident, or senior resident inspector.

 Complete the 10 CFR 50.59, training course in TMS.